What is Immunofluorescence?

 Indirect immunofluorescence is a two-stage process.

-Second stage: The combination of antibody with antigen can be detected by addition of a fluorescent dye-labeled antibody to human IgG, which is examined by a fluorescence microscope.
+Second stage: The combination of antibody with antigen can be detected by the addition of a fluorescent dye-labeled antibody to human IgG, which is examined by a fluorescence microscope.

 The indirect method has the advantage of using a single labeled antiglobulin (antibody to IgG) as a “universal reagent” to detect many different specific antigen-antibody reactions.
 The test is often more sensitive than the direct immunofluorescence test.